 In all honesty, NFT-Inator might be the only tool you will ever need for the job.
 Not only can you generate a custom collection, but the platform also provides additional features like metadata for Ethereum, Solana, and Polygon.
 And it’s completely free.

-This page will automatically pull data from a previously published collection called Space Sneks Society.
+This folder will have data from a previously published collection called Space Sneks Society.

-On this page, you will find several configuration options.
+You will find several configuration options here.
 Namely, the far-right sidebar includes:

 Adding custom traits (adjusting rarity)